Spot (fish): Importance for humans

-Reproduction and Lifestyle
+Reproduction and lifestyle

-L. xanthurus spawns in fall to early winter time.
+The spot spawns in fall to early winter time.
 It moves from its typical bay and estuary habitat to an offshore area of deeper water, where up to 1.7 million eggs may be laid.
 The eggs are externally fertilized and pushed back toward shore.
 Larvae quickly grow in the warmer offshore water and move into coastal shallows and bays for winter.

 Management

 Spot are protected and monitored under the Chesapeake Bay Atlantic Croaker and Spot Fishery Management Plan of 1991.
 The 1987 fishery management plan of the Atlantic States Marine Fisheries Commission was aimed mainly at reducing the numbers of juvenile fish taken as bycatch by shrimpers.

 At least one aquaculture project in New Jersey is attempting to culture spot for potential commercial production.